akaalias/getunblah/pages/get-set-up.md

 permalink: "/v1/get-set-up/"
 ---

-Hey and welcome to getting you set up!
+Hey and welcome, Alexis here.

-Alexis here.
-Great to have you, let's jump right in.
+Great to have you, let's jump right in getting you set up.

 ## Installation (1 minute)
 If anything, Unblah is just like any other macOS app that you download and install directly from a developer (like me) instead of the App Store.